dantho/esp-t/README.md

 # Embedded Rust Trainings for Espressif

-This repository contains Training Material for learning to use Embedded Rust with the Espressif ESP32-C3.
+This repository contains *<<Dan's completed>>* Training Material for learning to use Embedded Rust with the Espressif ESP32-C3.
+[Original materials are here.](https://github.com/ferrous-systems/espressif-trainings.git) The remainder of this readme is unmodified from the original training material:

 We suggest you start by [reading the book](https://espressif-trainings.ferrous-systems.com).